-If a contributor makes 1 or more contributions totalling more than \$100 (including the value of goods and services and the cost of tickets to fundraising events), you must record all of these contributions in the tables provided in Schedule 1 (Tables 3 and 4).
+If a contributor makes one or more contributions totalling more than \$100 (including the value of goods and services and the cost of tickets to fundraising events), record all of these contributions in the tables provided in Schedule 1 (Tables 3-6).

-If an anonymous contribution is more than \$100, include it in the total value of contributions exceeding \$100 per contributor, and include it in Table 3 (listing "anonymous" as the name of the contributor).
+If an anonymous contribution is more than \$100, include it in the total value of contributions exceeding \$100 per contributor, and include it in the relevant table (listing "anonymous" as the name of the contributor).
 Any anonymous contribution that is greater than \$25 must be turned over to the clerk.

-Note: it is the total amount contributed that matters - if an individual buys a ticket to a fundraising event for \$50, and then later in the campaign contributes \$75, each of these contributions must be recorded in Table 3 because the total exceeds \$100.
+Note: it is the total amount contributed that matters - if an individual buys a ticket to a fundraising event for \$50, and then later in the advertising campaign contributes \$75, each of these contributions must be recorded in the appropriate tables because the total exceeds \$100.